helidon-io/helidon/docs/includes/tracing/common-callbacks.md

 A listener cannot affect the lifecycle of a span or scope it is notified about, but it can add tags and events and update the baggage associated with a span.
 Often a listener does additional work that does not change the span or scope such as logging a message.

 When Helidon invokes the listener’s methods it passes proxies for the `Span.Builder`, `Span`, and `Scope` arguments.
 These proxies limit the access the listener has to the span builder, span, or scope, as summarized in the following table.
-If a listener method tries to invoke a forbidden operation, the proxy throws a [`SpanListener.ForbiddenOperationException`][spanlistener-forbiddenoperationexception] and Helidon then logs a `WARNING` message describing the invalid operation invocation.
+If a listener method tries to invoke a forbidden operation, the proxy throws a [`SpanListener.ForbiddenOperationException`][spanlistener-for] and Helidon then logs a `WARNING` message describing the invalid operation invocation.

 | Tracing type                                                                       | Changes allowed                                   |
 |------------------------------------------------------------------------------------|---------------------------------------------------|